AhmedUZaki/Eng.-Mohamed-Hammad-AI-Recommendations/README.md

 ### About

-This repository is intended to provide **Artificial Intelligence, Machine Learning and Deep Learning** resources based on the recommendations of Eng.
+This repository is intended to provide **Artificial Intelligence, Machine Learning, and Deep Learning** resources based on the recommendations of Eng.
 [Mohamed Hammad](https://www.linkedin.com/in/mohamed-hammad-a720a622/)

 ***Notice***